 How Star Managers Realize a Grand Design

-All organizations need a “big picture” about the direction where they are going and the way to get there which involves strategy, strategic management and strategic planning.
-Strategy is a large scale action plan which decides an organization’s direction.
-Strategic management involves managers from all sections of an organization devising and materializing strategies and strategic goals.
-Strategic planning involves setting the organization’s long term goals and shaping ways to attain them.
+All organizations need a “big picture” about the direction.
+Where they are going and the way to get there which involves strategy, strategic management and strategic planning.
+Strategy is a large scale action plan.
+It decides an organization’s direction.
+Strategic management involves managers from all sections of an organization devising, materializing strategies and strategic goals.
+Strategic planning involves setting the organization’s long term goals.
+It also includes the shaping ways to attain them.

-Strategic management and strategic planning are very important for an organization as they offer direction and drive, endorse new ideas and create a sustainable competitive advantage.
-Sustainable competitive advantage is achieved when an organization succeeds in getting ahead and staying ahead in four aspects 1) in being open to customers, 2) in pioneering, 3) in quality and 4) in cogency.
+Strategic management and strategic planning are very important for an organization.
+As they offer direction and drive.
+It endorse new ideas and create a sustainable competitive advantage.
+Sustainable competitive advantage is achieved, when an organization succeeds in getting ahead and staying ahead in four aspects 1) in being open to customers, 2) in pioneering, 3) in quality and 4) in cogency.

 Strategic positioning strives to get sustainable competitive advantage by retaining organization’s exclusive features.
 Three main principles aid in maintaining strategic positioning.
 These are, 1) strategy creating a special and significant position, 2) strategy requiring give and take in competing, and 3) strategy creating a ‘fit’ among an organization’s activities.

 The Strategic Management Process